Digital Radiography Detectors: How Secure Are Your Medical Images?

 The security within your digital X-ray detector.

 Digital radiography detectors capture what seems like the most personal of data: an image of our inner selves.
-For this reason, hospital administrators and radiology directors occasionally ask us about the ways we secure this most private of data.
+For this reason, hospital administrators and radiology directors often ask us about the ways we secure this most private of data.
 And with good reason.

 Secured and anonymous transmissions of digital X-rays